segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

 ## Step 2 - Enable Data Lakes Destination

-Once you have set up the necessary AWS resources:
+After you set up the necessary AWS resources:

 1. [Contact the Support team](https://segment.com/help/contact/) to receive a link to the Data Lakes landing page in your workspace.